The COVID-19 Infodemic: Twitter versus Facebook: Discussion

 During the first months of the pandemic, we observe similar surges of low-credibility content on both platforms.
 The strong correlation between the timelines of low- and high-credibility content volume reveals that these peaks were likely driven by public attention to the crisis rather than by bursts of malicious content.

-Our results provide us with a way to assess evidence on how effective the two platforms have been at combating the Infodemic.
-The ratio of low- to high-credibility information on Facebook is lower than on Twitter, indicating that perhaps Facebook was more effective.
+Our results provide us with a way to assess how effective the two platforms have been at combating the Infodemic.
+The ratio of low- to high-credibility information on Facebook is lower than on Twitter, suggesting that Facebook may be more effective.
 On the other hand, we also find that verified accounts played a stronger role on Facebook than Twitter in spreading low-credibility content.
-However, these comparisons are qualified by the different data collection biases.
-In general, the unavailable videos shared from YouTube tended to have asymmetric prevalence on Facebook and Twitter.
-In addition to the aforementioned reasons also applicable to websites, a speculative interpretation of this finding is that the videos may have been quickly removed by YouTube before they had a chance to migrate across platforms.
-Subsequent duplicates of removed content may also play a role, with one version becoming popular on Facebook and another on Twitter.
+However, the accuracy of these comparisons is subject to the different data collection biases.
+Suspicious YouTube uploads also exhibit an asymmetric prevalence between Facebook and Twitter.
+As stated previously, this may be partly a result of uploaders recycling sections of videos and uploading the content with a new video ID.
+Having such duplicates can mean that one version becomes popular on Facebook and another on Twitter, each potentially shared by a different demographic.
+This asymmetry might also be driven by Twitter users being more likely to flag videos.
+YouTube may then quickly remove reported videos before Facebook users have a chance to share them.